stefanspringer1/swift-package-manager/Documentation/PackageRegistry/PackageRegistryUsage.md

 ### Adding a registry package dependency

-A registry package dependency is declared in `Package.swift` using the package identifier.
+A registry package dependency is declared in `Composition.swift` using the package identifier.
 For example:

 ```swift